npg70/galbreath-old/people/galbreath-henry-1739.md

 ---
 ***Henry Galbreath***, son of *[William Galbreath](galbreath-william-1701.md)* and *Margaret Kilpatrick*, baptised in Campbeltown April 1739,[^birth] died  15 July 1789 and burred in Kilchousland Graveyard, Argyll and Bute, Scotland.
 He married at Campbeltown 5 Mar 1768[^marriage] to **Agnes Armour**.

-Occupation shoemaker according to tombstone[^inscription]
+He was a shoemaker, according to baptism of children and his tombstone.[^inscription]

 Children of Henry and Agnes (Armour) Galbreath, all baptized at Campbeltown:[^children]